SkyEyeLoc/PFED/README.md

 <img src="assets/bubble_all.png" width="60%" height="60%" >

-The current version of the repository can cover the experiments reported in the paper, for researchers in time efficiency.
-And we will also update this repository for better understanding and clarity.
+We will update this repository for better clarity ASAP, current version is for quick research for researchers interested in the cross-view geo-localization task.

 ---